 In addition, the postdoctoral researchers will have ample opportunities to gain teaching, supervisory, and mentoring experience within the framework of the BMS – with the opportunity to obtain help, feedback, or advice, either individually from mentors on the BMS Faculty, in BMS complementary skills workshops and courses, or through events offered by the universities.

-The call for applications for Dirichlet Fellowships ended on 01 December 2023!
-The Dirichlet program is currently not accepting applications.
+The current call for applications for Dirichlet Fellowships ends on 01 December 2024.
+Applications can be entered here.

 Current BMS Dirichlet Fellows are: